-If you were looking forward to working and living abroad, homesickness as an expat can come as a surprise, but it is not uncommon.
-If you have only recently moved abroad to work, it can make settling in to a new country much more difficult.
+If you were looking forward to working and living abroad, learning how to deal with homesickness as an expat is something you may not have expected you need to know.
+If you have only recently moved abroad to work, homesickness can make settling in to a new country much more difficult.
 For many expats, homesickness is even thought to be a contributory factor in their decision to repatriate.

 Live in your new home mentally

 Language matters.
 If you still refer to the place you live abroad as ‘the apartment’ then chances are you have yet to fully settle in.
 Bring as many comforts from your last home as you can, so your expat accommodation feels familiar.
 Then, try calling it ‘home.’
-Although it may not feel like it at first, in time it should.
+Although it may not feel like it at first, in time it should, and can go a long way toward learning how to deal with homesickness.

 Acknowledge your feelings